circularsquare/circularsquare.github.io/pages/friends/pine.md

 permalink: /friends/pine/
 ---

-pine is tall. he has a strange and colorful soul, and has opened up my eyes to a lot of things. sometimes he withdraws, and becomes a little cold.
+pine is tall. they have a strange and colorful soul, and have opened up my eyes to a lot of things. sometimes they withdraw, and becomes a little cold.

-pine is a musician. the sounds he creates are otherworldly and touch the soul. the flow...
+pine is a musician. the sounds they create are otherworldly and touch the soul. the flow...